TeamBeteNoire/anarchy-skid-list/README.md

 Es0teric - Oyvey/Phobos paster, made Gondal.club

-SirMeme - The single most retarded skid to ever touch intelij.
+SirMeme - The single most retarded skid to ever touch intellij.
 Renamed varius public clients to "FutureX" and tried to sell them.
 He joined various discords to promote his dogshit.

 Novola/Trental - Somehow convinced Gopro to make oyvey buildable (a god awful decision).
 Then they proceeded to make the original oyvey paste called "Zori" that started this horrible trend.